CHARTECHNOLOG/I-E-Tracker/README.md

 1. **Home Page:**

-   - Overview of total company expenses, income (if applicable), and balance.
+   - Overview of total income, total expenses, and the net balance (income - expenses).
-   - Quick access to add a new expense and view expense history.
+   - Quick access to add new income or expense entries.
+   - Summary of transactions by category (income and expenses).

-2. **Expense Dashboard:**
+2. **Income & Expense Dashboard:**

-   - **Admins**: Can see company-wide expenses and departmental breakdowns.
+   - **Admin Dashboard:** Displays a global view of all income and expenses, with department breakdowns.
-   - **Team Leads**: Can view and manage expenses for their department only.
+   - **Team Lead Dashboard:** Tracks income and expenses for specific teams/departments.
-   - **Employees**: Can view their own expenses, with submission capability.
+   - **Employee Dashboard:** Allows employees to log and view their own transactions.

-3. **Expense Management Pages:**
+3. **Transaction Management Pages:**

-   - Pages for adding and editing expenses (including date, category, amount, description).
+   - Pages for adding, editing, and deleting income and expense entries.
+   - Fields include amount, category, description, date, and payment method (cash, bank transfer, etc.).
-   - Option to upload receipts or invoices.
+   - Ability to upload invoices or receipts.

-4. **Expense Approval Workflow (for Admins):**
+4. **Approval Workflow (for Admins):**

-   - Admin can approve or reject expenses submitted by team leads or employees.
+   - Admins can approve or reject income/expense entries submitted by team leads or employees.
+   - Option for admins to review, mark transactions as verified, and finalize them.

-5. **Data Analysis:**
+5. **Income vs. Expense Analysis:**

-   - **Reports by Date Range**: View reports by day, week, month, or custom range.
-   - **Category Breakdown**: Display the amount spent by each category (office supplies, travel, etc.).
-   - **Team or Department Comparison**: Compare expenses across teams or departments.
+   - Reports by **date range** (daily, weekly, monthly, or custom).
-   - **Graphical Visualizations**: Use charts/graphs to visualize spending patterns over time.
+   - Show income vs. expenses to calculate profit or loss over time.
+   - Breakdown of income and expenses by **category** (sales, salaries, office supplies, etc.).
+   - Visualization using charts/graphs (bar charts, pie charts, line graphs) for better understanding of trends.

 6. **Budget Tracker:**

+   - Display allocated budgets for different departments.
-   - Show the budget allocated for each department and track remaining budget.
+   - Track the budget spent and the remaining budget.
-   - Notify admins when a department is approaching its budget limit.
+   - Notify when a department is nearing or exceeding its budget.

+7. **Transaction History:**

+   - A history page to see all transactions, including date, type (income/expense), amount, and status (approved, pending).
+   - Filter transactions by category, date range, and user.

-7. **Export Reports:**
+8. **Export Reports:**

-   - Provide functionality to export reports as CSV or PDF.
+   - Option to export the transaction history and reports as CSV or PDF for accounting purposes.

-8. **Login and Registration:**
-   - Admin and team lead roles are authenticated, with role-based access control.
+9. **User Authentication:**
+   - Admins, team leads, and employees will log in to access the platform.
+   - Role-based access control with JWT authentication.

 ---

 ### **3. Backend Features**

-1. **User Authentication and Roles:**
+1. **User Authentication & Role Management:**

-   - Implement **JWT authentication** for secure user login.
+   - Implement **JWT (JSON Web Token)** authentication for user login.
-   - Define user roles (admin, team lead, employee).
+   - Define roles (Admin, Team Lead, Employee) with permissions to access certain sections of the app.
-   - Middleware to enforce role-based access control.
+   - Middleware for role-based access control.

-2. **Expense Management:**
+2. **Transaction Management:**

-   - Create an **Expense model** in the database (category, amount, description, date, status, user).
+   - Create **Income** and **Expense** models in the database with fields such as category, amount, date, description, status, and user.
-   - Implement the functionality to create, update, delete, and retrieve expenses.
+   - API endpoints to create, update, delete, and retrieve income/expense transactions.
-   - Each expense will have fields like `user_id` (linking to employee or team lead), `department`, `amount`, `category`, `status` (pending/approved).

-3. **Expense Approval System (Admin Control):**
+   - Categorize transactions by department, type (income or expense), and status (approved, pending).

+3. **Approval Workflow (Admin):**

-   - Implement functionality for admins to approve or reject expenses before they are officially logged.
+   - Implement functionality for admins to approve or reject income/expense transactions submitted by team leads or employees.

-4. **Reports and Analytics:**

-   - Implement API endpoints for fetching financial reports, e.g., total expenses by category or department.
-   - Use libraries like **Chart.js** for data visualizations on the frontend.
+   - Admins can edit or finalize entries after approval.

+4. **Data Analytics & Reports:**

+   - Implement APIs for generating reports based on transaction types (income vs. expenses) and different date ranges (daily, weekly, monthly).
+   - Use **Chart.js** or **D3.js** for generating graphs and visual representations of income vs. expenses, profits, and trends.

 5. **Budget Management:**

-   - Allow admins to set department-specific budgets.
+   - Set and track departmental budgets.
-   - Track and display how much of the budget is spent, notify when the department exceeds or is near its budget.
+   - Automatically calculate the remaining budget and send alerts when nearing or exceeding limits.

-6. **Export Feature:**
+6. **Transaction Export:**
+   - Implement export functionality to convert transaction data into **CSV** or **PDF** formats for external use.
-   - Provide the ability to export expenses data in CSV or PDF format using libraries like **jsPDF** for PDFs or **json2csv** for CSV.
+   - Use **jsPDF** or **html2pdf** for generating PDFs and **json2csv** for CSV files.

 ---